-The course materials are made available at this site solely for the educational purposes of students enrolled in this online course offered by Montgomery College.
+The course materials are made available solely for the educational purposes of students enrolled in this course offered by Montgomery College.
 These materials may be protected by U.S. Copyright law and should not be reproduced or transmitted electronically.
-One printout may be made of each course content item for personal educational use only.
+One printout may be made of each item for personal educational use.